nareddyt/discover-rewards-notifier/docs/privacy-policy.md

 This page is used to inform website visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.

 If you choose to use my Service, then you agree to the collection and use of information in relation to this policy.
-The Personal Information that I collect is used for providing and improving the Service.
-I will not use or share your information with anyone except as described in this Privacy Policy.

-The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible at Discover® Deals and Cashback Rewards Notifier unless otherwise defined in this Privacy Policy.
+The terms used in this Privacy Policy have the same meanings as in our Terms and Conditions, which is accessible [here](TODO) unless otherwise defined in this Privacy Policy.

 ## Information Collection and Use

-For a better experience, while using our Service, I may require you to provide us with certain personally identifiable information. **The information that I request is retained on your device and is not collected by me in any way.**
+For a better experience, while using our Service, they service may *unintentionally* acquire certain personally identifiable information. **That information is retained on your device and is not collected by me in any way.**

 > We understand the important of privacy.
 The Chrome extension does NOT send usage information to the internet.
+Usage data never leaves your computer.

 The Chrome extension does use third party services that may collect information used to identify you.
+See the next section for more information.

 ## Service Providers